First Summer Residency Overview

 Before you arrive on campus you will have read a lot and will have completed several writing projects.
 However, these two weeks are full of classroom time and remarkable conversations with faculty, peers, and mentors.
 Your imagination and spirit will be animated by lively dialogue and ideas that spark new possibilities and constructs for your practice of ministry.

 There is nothing to prepare; it will be a time to simply be.
-Led by an experienced retreat director, these 24 hours will function as an invitation to enter into the rest of God.
+Led by experienced retreat directors, these 24 hours will function as an invitation to enter into the rest of God.
 The costs of the retreat are built into the program fee, and as a D.Min. student, you will participate in at least two retreats throughout the program.

 At ACU, your D.Min. program is not merely about education.
 Your program is an entry into a deeper way of understanding your vocation and call as a ministerial leader.
 It is a place where academic rigor, theological reflection, increased skill in practices, and spiritual wisdom meet.
 And the opening residency in the program lays the foundation for what will be an extraordinary journey for you and your peers!